afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 teachers, teachers never use them on children and senior people don't use them on younger people.
-Name-Patronymic is still a common way to address colleagues and show respect: my mom would use Name-Patronymic to address her mother-in-law but the mother-in-law would just use my mom's short name: Valia (Валя) and "ty".
+Name-Patronymic is still a common way to address colleagues and show respect: my mom would use Name-Patronymic to address her mother-in-law but the mother-in-law would just use my mom's short name and "ty".

 # Surname